 Arthritis Treatment Options

-In addition to taking steroids, NSAIDs, or other pain relievers for gout, your doctor may prescribe a medication that reduces the amount of uric acid in your body, such as allopurinol (Zyloprim), febuxostat (Uloric), or probenecid (Probalan).
+In addition to taking steroids, NSAIDs, or other pain relievers for gout, your doctor may prescribe a medication that reduces the amount of uric acid in your body, such as allopurinol (Aloprim, Zyloprim), febuxostat (Uloric), or probenecid (Probalan).
 When drugs like allopurinol or febuxostat are used in combination with lesinurad (Zurampic), the actual level of uric acid in the body may be reduced.
 Colchicine may also be used in gout treatment to treat or help prevent attacks.
-If your gout does not respond to other treatments, your doctor may prescribe the drug pegloticase (Krystexxa), the first medication designed for gout that doesn't respond to other treatments.
+If your gout does not respond to other treatments, your doctor may prescribe the drug pegloticase (Krystexxa).
 Krystexxa is an enzyme that breaks down uric acid so it can be removed in the urine.
 The enzyme is often used only in cases where large deposits of uric acid are present.
 Side effects of the drug include allergic reactions, nausea, and bruising at the injection site.

 If joint pain or damage is so severe that medication isn't working, your doctor may talk to you about having surgery to replace the joint or improve its alignment.